jeffreywolberg/deblurring_dataset_generator/README.md

 ![](./data/level1/saved_images/0830_pixel%20motion_umot-8_vmot-1.png)
 ![](./data/level1/saved_images/0830_pixel%20motion_umot-8_vmot-1_gt.png)

 2. **Spatially variant blind deconvolution**: In this level, the blur parameters are not consistent throughout the image, and depend on the depth/place in the image.
 Synthetic rotational and linear motion is applied to still images to produce a blurred image.
-However, the exact parameters of motion used to blur the image should not be given, and must be estimated.
-The depth map can be given, optionally.
+However, the exact parameters of motion used to blur the image should not be given to the student -- they must be estimated.
+The depth map can be given to the student, optionally.

     Derived from the [NYU_depth_v2 dataset](https://cs.nyu.edu/~fergus/datasets/nyu_depth_v2.html).